Oftox/wikipedia-scraper/README.md

 ## Usage
-It can be used to search for wikipedia articles, and is basically a text-based Wikipedia client. wikipedia-scraper takes in one parameter, it is the language abbreviation used by wikipedia.
+It can be used to search for wikipedia articles, and is basically a text-based Wikipedia client. wikipedia-scraper takes in one parameter, the language abbreviation used by wikipedia in the URL.

 Currently the supported abbreviations include: 'en' for English, 'ja' for Japanese, 'ru' for Russian and 'fi' for Finnish.